 Lavender.
 The sleep-enhancing benefits of lavender oil are well documented, however, little actual research has been carried out on lavender tea.
 Despite this, there is a huge base of anecdotal evidence that supports the calming and sleep-enhancing properties of a cup of lavender tea before bed.
 One study did find a short-term improvement in the sleep and anxiety levels of new mothers who drink one cup of lavender tea each day.
-At the very least, lavender is non-toxic, so you can rest assured that it won’t be doing you any harm.
+At the very least, lavender is nontoxic, so you can rest assured that it will not be doing you any harm.

 Herbal blends.
-A 2018 study found that participants who drank a herbal tea blend, consisting of the common TEAM herbs: Astragali Radix (achyranthes root), Angelicae gigantis Radix (Chinese angelica root) and Zizyphi Fructus (jujube fruit/ Chinese date), twice a day for four weeks, experienced significantly improved fatigue severity and sleep quality.
+A 2018 study found that participants who drank a herbal tea blend, consisting of the common TEAM herbs: Astragali radix (achyranthes root), Angelicae gigantis radix (Chinese angelica root) and Zizyphi Fructus (jujube fruit/Chinese date), twice a day for four weeks, experienced significantly improved fatigue severity and sleep quality.

 Hops/Lemon Balm.
 These are common herbal tea ingredients, however trials have not found any improvement to sleep associated with these herbs.